 Find a truly fresh extra virgin olive oil and compare with the familiar “olivey” flavor often mislabeled as extra virgin.
 A quality extra virgin olive oil should smell and taste fresh, have fruity notes (descriptors might include grassy, apple, green banana, artichoke and herbaceous), and may have bitterness and spiciness (which are indicators of healthy antioxidants.)

-Better producers will indicate on the container when the olives were harvested.
-Look for the most recent harvest, which is typically November – December in the Northern Hemisphere and May - June in the Southern Hemisphere.
+Better producers tend to indicate on the container when the olives were harvested.
+Look for the most recent harvest, which is typically October – December in the Northern Hemisphere and May - July in the Southern Hemisphere.
 A “best by” date often is two years from the time the bottle was filled, not when the olives were processed, and therefore is an unreliable indicator of quality.

 Heat and light are the enemies of freshness.
 Containers are made from dark glass, tin, or even clear glass largely covered by a label or placed in a box.